It all starts with the tree

 Being part of "team real" in the real versus artificial Christmas tree debate is something people feel great pride in.
-At B&Q, we understand that there's nothing quite like a real Christmas tree.
+We understand that there's nothing quite like a real Christmas tree.
 Choosing it with your family, standing in the chilly air debating the benefits of various heights and shapes signals that Christmas has well and truly arrived.
+And If you can’t make it to a B&Q store this year – don’t fret, our real trees are available for home delivery too!

 They look stunning, their fresh pine smell is incredible and they’re not as difficult to care for as you might have feared.
-Or perhaps you’ve not had the opportunity to consider a real one before.
-Well, now’s your chance to find out why so many of us love real Christmas trees.
-Our handy guide helps you pick your perfect tree.
+Let us take the guess work out of this most important festive ritual, and help you pick the perfect Christmas tree.
+We’ve got something for every space and family.

 Real Christmas trees are…